adriantoman/PoweredByHelper/README.md

 ```

 ####ETL
 In this part of deployment section you can specify all settings needed for ETL scheduling and deployment.
+From version 0.2.0 it is possible to set multiple schedules.
+You can see the example in example_config.json.
 The possible settings are:

 * **process** (required)
 * **source** (required) - path to folder which contains graph folder with graphs, which need to be deployed on server.
 In most case scenario, it is link to CC project folder.
+* **ident** (required when using multiple schedules) - this is identification of schedule.
+This is needed because you can create two different schedules on same time, same graph etc. This will differentiate between same schedules.
 * **schedule** (required) - section for schedules settings
 * **graph_name** (required) - name of the graph which need to be scheduled on platform
 * **cron** (required) - cron definition of time, when the project should be executed in UTC